Yes! Take it to the Resource Recovery Plant at 110 Center Avenue and pay for disposal there.

 Where is the landfill?

 We don't have one in Story County.
+Well, we do, but it's been closed since 1992.
 Garbage goes to the Resource Recovery Plant, where it is processed into ferrous metal, refuse derived fuel (RDF), and rejects.
 Through an agreement with the Boone County Landfill, we take our rejected material to them.
 Therefore, it is not necessary for us to maintain our own separate landfill.

 Who collects my garbage?